 Independent studies allow for Sociology students to support a faculty member with a research project.
 Students earn 1 CU for the semester-long project, and the CU can be counted towards the Sociology major or minor requirements (under "Additional SOCI courses").
 The CU is graded.
 Students are expected to spend approximately 10 hours a week working on the research project, for a total of 100 hours.
 The exact nature of the work and the final product is to be worked out with the faculty member, but it typically involves research support such as library work, transcribing, translating, coding, and/or analyzing data.

 Students who are interested in an independent study can get started in several ways:

-- Reach out to the undergraduate program manager (UPM) to express your interest in participating in an independent study.
-The UPM will try to connect you with a professor who is looking for undergraduate help with their current research.
-If possible, the UPM will try to match you with a professor whose work falls under your research interests.
+- Reach out to the undergraduate coordinator to express your interest in participating in an independent study.
+The undergraduate coordinator will try to connect you with a professor who is looking for undergraduate help with their current research.
+If possible, the undergraduate coordinator will try to match you with a professor whose work falls under your research interests.